ActualTurtle/reptiletracker.cs4610/README.md

 Copy contents of `.env.example` to a new file `.env`

+Also copy the contents of `client/.env.local.example` to a new file `client/.env.local`

-Then make sure to run:
+Then, for the server, make sure to run:

 ```
 yarn